ttskch/svg-paper/README.md

   .apply()
 ```

-To beautify preview screen, you only have to add 3 lines to your html 👍
+To beautify preview screen, you should add only 3 lines to your HTML 👍

 ```html
 <head>